bsdimp/freebsd-git-docs/vendor.md

 % git commit -m"Import GlorbNitz frobnosticator revision 3.1415"
 ```
 As above, I used `-m` for simplicity, but you should likely create a
-ncommit message that explains what a Glorb is and why you'd use a Nitz
+commit message that explains what a Glorb is and why you'd use a Nitz
 to get it.
 Not everybody will know.

 ### Now import it into our repository